jinthislife/Initialisers/README.md

-** How to add a custom initialiser in UIViewController

-As an iOS developer, you might want to use custom initialiser from time to time to control dependency injection.
-When adding a custom initialiser to UIViewController, you need to consider 3 different cases and I will cover all of them.

-1. Initialising UIViewController programmatically
-2. Initialising UIViewController using XIB
-3. Initialising UIViewController from storyboard
+# Custom initializers for subclasses of UIViewController

-First of all, what is a custom initialiser?
+First of all, what is custom initialization?

-Custom initialisation can fall into these 2 different cases.
-From my experience, 경우는 드물었다 that I need to override the initialiser of superview.
-I think I only have created new initialiser rather than overriding.
+Custom initialization can fall into 2 different cases, when creating a new initializer and overriding UIViewController initializer.
+From my experience, It's rare that I need to override the initializer of UIViewController.
+I think I only have created new initializers rather than overriding.

-1. Creating a new designated(?) initialiser
+1. Creating a new designated(?) initializer
 ```Swift
 class CustomViewController: UIViewController {
     let name: String